Chiral symmetry breaking in accelerating and rotating frames: NJL model under acceleration and rotation

 Hereafter, we focus on the case $T=T_U$.
 Repeating the computational procedure analogous to the acceleration case and taking the chiral limit, we derive the only non-trivial gap equation :

 where we have adopted variable substitution $\o \to \o/a$.

 Equation~(\ref{eq:gapm=0}) determines the constituent quark mass (i.e., the chiral condensate) as a function of either the angular velocity $\Omega$ or the acceleration $a$.
 The numerical results for $m(a)$ and $m(\Omega)$ are shown in Fig.~\ref{fig:n=1,m0=0,m-a} and Fig.~\ref{fig:n=1,m0=0,m-w}, respectively, using a cutoff $\Lambda = 1$ GeV, $G_\pi = 22/\Lambda^2$, and setting $r = 0$, $\xi=1/a$.
+We approximate the discrete momentum sum by a continuous integral, which is a valid simplification at the center point where r=0.
 These results indicate that both acceleration and rotation enhance chiral symmetry restoration.
 This behavior can be attributed to the fact that acceleration induces an effective temperature, while rotation generates an effective chemical potential, both of which tend to suppress the chiral condensate.
 Figure~\ref{fig:n=1,m0=0,m-a} shows that chiral symmetry is restored at $a \approx 1.05$ GeV in the absence of rotation, slightly below the analytical critical value $a_c = 1.11$ GeV, likely due to numerical accuracy.
 Figure~\ref{fig:n=1,m0=0,m-w} indicate a first order phase transition along with increasing $\O$: When $\O$ increase, the gap equation exist multiple solutions which lead to the constituent quark mass vanish discontinuously.

 The gap equation can be decomposed into a rotation-independent part $F_0$ and a rotation-dependent part $F_\Omega$:

 where

 In Eq.~(\ref{eq:gap with a and omega}), the momentum summation for $k$ has been approximated by the integration of $p_t$ valid for $r \ll R$.
 By setting $m=0$, $T=T_U$, and $\xi=1/a$, the critical acceleration $a_c$ can be evaluated analytically as a function of $\Omega$.
 We find: